No matter what your circumstances, there is a pathway to complete postgraduate study and get you to your dream job sooner.

 - IT Masters Free Short Courses – complete three or more short courses and be eligible for one industry elective credit

 You can apply for credit for up to 50% of any course.
 Credit for can be claimed before or after you enrol, and current students can claim credit at any time up until graduation.

-Our IT Graduate Certificate courses have been awarded Commonwealth Supported Places (CSPs) as part of the federal government’s Job-Ready Package.
-This means that all Australian Citizens/Residents and NZ citizens are eligible for a discount between 46-73% on all 2021 subjects studied in:
+Our IT Graduate Certificate courses have been awarded Commonwealth Supported Places (CSPs) as part of the federal government’s Job-Ready Graduates Package.
+This means that all Australian Citizens/Residents and NZ citizens are eligible for a discount on all subjects studied in:

 - Cyber Security